splorp/npds-tracker-server/readme.md

 ### 0.1.10

-+ [VR] Fixed bug with exception passing and server socket code
++ [VR] Fixed bug with exception passing and tracker socket code
 + [VR] Rewrote GET code to return a nice HTML table (HTML 4.01 compliant)

 ### 0.1.9

 + [VR] Admin console is now complete save for the LOGS command
-+ [VR] Now retrieves, updates, and properly handles records from other servers via the SHARE command
++ [VR] Now retrieves, updates, and properly handles records from other trackers via the SHARE command

 ### 0.0.8